Home » How To Draft A Joint Venture Agreement

 • Strategic Alliances: Strategic alliances are broad relationships between businesses that do not require a formal joint venture agreement.
 They can include a variety of collaborations, including co-marketing partnerships, technology licensing deals, and joint research projects.
 Strategic alliances give businesses flexibility and allow them to explore potential collaborations without becoming a formal legal body.

-ALSO READ: What is Relinquishment Deed?
+ALSO READ: What is duty entitlement passbook scheme?

 How to Draft a Joint Venture Agreement